-Minimally invasive surgery achieves the same results as traditional operations on the spine, but is performed using much smaller incisions with little or no cutting of muscle.
+Minimally invasive surgery achieves the same results as traditional operations on the spine but is performed using much smaller incisions with little or no cutting of muscle.
 Specially designed instruments are inserted through keyhole-sized incisions.
-With the aid of endoscopes (small cameras), the surgeon can see deep inside the spine without removing the muscle that covers it, often resulting in less pain, scarring and blood loss, as well as quicker recovery times compared to traditional back pain surgery treatments.
+With the aid of microscopes and 3-D navigation, your surgeon can see deep inside the spine without removing the muscle that covers it, often resulting in less pain, scarring and blood loss, as well as quicker recovery times compared to traditional back pain surgery treatments.

 With the use of image-guided surgery, surgeons have better visualization of a patient’s spine.
-Prior to surgery, images of the spine are taken with a CT scan or MRI and converted to 3-D images, which can then be compared with real-time images during surgery.
-This surgery is minimally invasive and allows for great precision and accuracy, resulting in overall better outcomes
+During surgery, images of the spine are taken with a 3-D scanner that is melded with an image guidance system similar to GPS technology.
+These real-time images allow your surgeon to virtually navigate your spine from the inside out.
+This surgery is minimally invasive and allows for great precision and accuracy, resulting in overall better outcomes.

-Our patients are important partners in our treatment.
-A specialized group of professionals at the Spine Center have developed a comprehensive treatment plan that involves and guides them in every step of the surgery process.
-Preparation and education helps patients understand what to expect, what they need to do and how to care for themselves after surgery and contributes to more successful outcomes.
+Our patients are important partners in treatment.
+Working closely with you, our Spine Center specialists will develop a comprehensive treatment plan detailing every step of the surgery process.
+Preparation and education are key.
+Better understanding what to expect, what you need to do and how best to care for yourself after surgery will optimize your recovery and lead to a successful outcome.